jrief/django-formset/docs/source/dialog-model-forms.rst

 Together with :ref:`dialog-forms`, **django-formset** also offers dialog *model* forms.
 These forms are, as one might expect, bound to a Django model.
 They are very useful for a common use case:

-*A form with a select element to choose an object from a foreign key relationship.*
+*A form with a select element to choose an entity from a foreign key relationship.*

 We typically use the :ref:`selectize` to offer a selection method for choosing an entity from a foreign relation.
 However, if that foreign entity does not yet exist, the user may want to add it